Hermiston Church of Christ

 Is not intimidated, nor overly impressed by the rich, powerful, or beautiful.

-She wears her faith on her sleeve: t-shirts, social media, decor, and character
+Wears her faith on her sleeve: t-shirts, social media, decor, and character.

 Makes the hard phone calls.

 Some of the things on that inspiring list are hard, but isn't everything that is worthwhile?
-After this first year on the road, I can tell you there are women in the church today that I’ve met who are as hearty as the women walking next to the wagons that created the ruts I touched in Baker City.
-Some of these modern women drive two hours round trip for 25 years in order to be an encouragement to their church family and bring their children up in the Lord.
+After this first year on the road, I can tell you there are women in the church today that I’ve met who are as hearty as the women who walked next to the covered wagons that created the ruts I touched in Baker City.
+Some of these modern women have, like my friend Christine, driven two hours round trip for twenty-five years in order to be an encouragement to their church family and bring their children up in the Lord.
 Some of them do things 100 times harder than that.
-Faithfulness is hard but along the road of faith it’s also beautiful.
-It’s even as beautiful as the sunsets between Hermiston and Hepner, Oregon that shine beams straight through the grasses until they light up, somehow turn the hills at a distance purple, and then bathes everything in between with a golden glow reminiscent of God’s own glory.
+Faithfulness is difficult, but along the road of faith, it’s also beautiful.
+More beautiful, in fact, than the sunsets between Hermiston and Hepner, Oregon, that shine beams straight through the grasses until they light up, somehow turning the distant hills purple, bathing everything in between with a golden glow reminiscent of God’s own glory.
+Keep making it beautiful, Sisters!

 930 Diagonal Blvd